 - Department of Veteran Affairs

 - State Election Offices

 In addition to informing government agencies about your change of address, you’ll need to update your address with other mail senders.
 That includes online retailers, banks and credit card companies, as well as friends and family.

-Here’s a complete checklist for changing your address (please link “Change of Address Checklist” when inputted), including everyone you’ll need to inform.
+Here’s a complete checklist for changing your address, including everyone you’ll need to inform.